 We managed to find the perfect sweet spot.
 Just the right amount of travel, structure, fun, and relaxation that you need to have a truly amazing Virginia Beach summer with your family.
 Keeping the kids busy, being outdoors, going on adventures, trying new things, and eating good food.

 We began the summer with a “we’ve got this” attitude.
 And it remained there through until the very end of August.
-Living a stone’s throw away from the Atlantic Ocean has it’s perks, especially when you have younger kids like we do.
-Here are some of our Virginia Beach summer highlights:
+Living a stone’s throw away from the Atlantic Ocean has its perks, especially when you have younger kids like we do.
+Here are our nine Virginia Beach summer highlights:

 Our Virginia Beach summer life was relatively simple, especially when the kids were up early.
 We spent a bunch of our Virginia Beach summer mornings at Grommet Island Park.
 The parking meters didn’t start running until 10:00 a.m., and you have the shade of the sails above the playground equipment.
 Fun to watch the surfers ride the waves at the Jetty too!